 Carbohydrates - Workout - Carbohydrates

 Carbohydrates are a lightning rod in the diet industry.
 According to the original food pyramid, nearly half of your daily caloric intake should come from carbohydrates.
-However, a number of popular diets suggest limiting your carbohydrate consumption or cutting it out entirely.
-With so many conflicting ideas floating around, it can be difficult to figure out the amount of carbohydrates you should eat every day and the optimal time to eat them.
+However, several popular diets suggest limiting your carbohydrate consumption or cutting it out entirely.
+With so many conflicting ideas floating around, it can be difficult to figure out the number of carbohydrates you should eat every day and the optimal time to eat them.

 Carbohydrates are great sources of energy